Dr. Hansen's Guidelines for Collaboration

 To work jointly with others or together esp. in an intellectual endeavor.

 I'll begin by presenting my policies for collaboration and then I will follow up with an informal discussion of collaboration and academic integrity.
-Please take note of my policies at the end of the page.
+Please take note of my policies and procedures at the end of the page.

 Firm Policies